okcoders/ok-coders-spring-2015/13-modeling/13-01-intro-to-modeling.md

 A one-to-one relationship between two types objects A and B in a model says that *one* object of type A has a relationship with *one* object of type B.

 In our example shopping application a customer has a single shopping cart.
-Now there are collections of customers and collections of shopping carts, but in those collections if we were to pick out a single customer, we could find the single shopping cart that belongs to that customers.
+Now there are collections of customers and collections of shopping carts, but in those collections if we were to pick out a single customer, we could find the single shopping cart that belongs to that customer.
 Or from the other direction, if we were to pick out a single shopping cart, we could find the single customer who has that shopping cart.
 One customer, one shoping cart.

 For this reason, depending on which perspective you are taking, one-to-one relationships are often called *has-one* and *belongs-to* relationships.
 A single customer has one shopping cart and a shopping cart belongs to a single customer.